 In the current COVID-19 crisis, remote working has moved from an occasional or part-time preference to a full-time necessity.
 "But before the crisis struck ‘business as usual’, it was already a trend on the rise with the amount of people working remotely at least once per week growing 400% since 2010."

 Popular among the young professionals, it’s not uncommon to see millennials trading other benefits for flexible work opportunities, including working from home.
-And it’s popular among the top leaders too who reportedly choose to work remotely on numerous occasions.
+And it’s popular among the top leaders too.

 With such a rise in remote working, organizations must establish their own best practice guidelines for this new virtual mindset and support employees in order to make the transition a successful one.